 Not with pom poms or anything, but don’t they say the pen is mightier?
 Here are five points to prove it:

 When I decided to leave my decent and not badly paid job in London to get onto a Masters marketing programme and into a load of debt, it was essential from the off that the course covered social media marketing.

 Amazingly, the University of Salford was one of very few universities whose masters marketing course included a module in Search and Social Media Marketing, and this was the first thing that turned my head.

 Now I’m here and studying the Search and Social Media Marketing module (#SSMMUoS), I know I made the right move.
 I’m even beginning to get to grips with Search Engine Optimisation (SEO)!

 If you fancy an exceptional career in Marketing, Salford Business School is the place to be.
 I am enrolled on the MSc Marketing program.
-My experience so far has been awesome far beyond my expectations, studying at Salford University is an eye opener for me in the world of Marketing and business world in general as I have been able to acquire, identify and fine-tune the key skills needed for me to succeed in my career and also my personal life.
+My experience so far has been awesome and far beyond my expectations, studying at Salford University is an eye opener for me in the world of Marketing and business in general as I have been able to acquire, identify and fine-tune the key skills needed for me to succeed in my career and also my personal life.

 I have gained necessary skills in the area of reaching and building relationships with customers which sums up what marketing is.
 Marketing is an effective continuous communication about products or services to the customers.
-One of the key skills needed to accomplish that goal is by analyzing the consumers and to understand their purchasing behaviour.
+One of the key skills needed to accomplish that goal is analyzing the consumers to understand their purchasing behaviour.
 There are a thousand and one reasons that influence how customers relate to products and it is important for a competent marketer to be able to communicate value.

 Welcome all allow me to take you through a journey from University of Salford MBA all the way through to working at Debt Solution Centre Limited, ‘oh’ and all the bits in between.